 - Prescription painkillers and opiate pain relievers kill more Americans than any other drugs.
 Opioid prescription painkillers are the cause of 32,400 drug overdose deaths that occurred in the U.S. in 2005.
 Opioids account for about fifty percent of the total deaths.

 In the future, it might be wise to inspect more carefully the subject of pain.
 Again, there are those who do suffer and struggle with chronic pain.
-They will need some form of attention, whether medical or holistic, to address this pain.
+They will need some form of attention, whether medical or therapeutic to address this pain.
 However, it would seem that the problem with rising pain levels in the US is rising substantially.
 But how much of it is legitimate?
 That is the real question.
 Is it chronic pain or is it pain med addiction?
 This issue is what must be considered by doctors before they prescribe pain drugs.